Easy Science Experiments for Kids

 A small tornado should be forming but you may need to try a few times.

-When you spin the bottle it’s making a vortex.
+When you spin the bottle it’s making a vortex in this easy science experiment for kids.
 Water spinning around the centre happens because of something called a centripetal force; this is an inward force that pushes objects and fluids towards the centre.

 - Food colouring